abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/mysql-azure/deploy.md

 - Reload privilege tables.

 3. Start and enable MySQL service
-You start the MySQL service and configure it to automatically launch whenever the system boots:
+You are turning on the database so it starts working and making sure it stays on every time you turn on your computer.:

 ```console
 sudo systemctl start mysql